 The Undergraduate Philosophy Conference at UCLA

 In 2014, the Philosophy Club at UCLA proudly hosted its first conference on behalf of Meditations: The Undergraduate Journal of Philosophy at UCLA.
 All participating authors and editors of the journal were undergraduate students who dedicated several months to this philosophical project.
 This conference was an exciting opportunity to honor their hard work and hear them present their original ideas.
-Additionally, we were privileged to have Azusa Pacific University’s Joshua Rasmussen give a keynote presentation over the ontological argument.
+Additionally, we look forward to again hosting a keynote speaker who will present an original work on an exciting topic.

 Keynote Speaker 2015 – Professor James Van Cleve, ‘The Philosophy of Time Travel’

 Keynote Speaker 2016 – Professor John Hawthorne of USC, ‘The Surprise Exam’

 Keynote Speaker 2017 – Professor Aaron James, ‘On Reducing the Workweek to Mitigate Climate Change, or Is the Workaholic an Asshole?’